-Applications for graduation are processed through the department of Student Information, Admissions, Records and Registration Services.
+Applications for graduation are processed through the department of Student Records.
 To be eligible for graduation and receive a degree or certificate from Walters State Community College, the student must have:

 - Completed a minimum of 60 semester hours required for the associate degree and the appropriate number of hours required for a certificate. - 2.
 Earned at least a GPA of 2.00 ("C" average in all studies attempted.) - 3.
-Fulfilled all courses required for the program as outlined in the college catalog, with 18 hours of the last 26 hours towards the degree being completed at Walters State Community College. - 4.
-Filed an application for graduation and completed the graduation packet which can be secured in the department of Student Information, Admissions, Records and Registration Services.
+Fulfilled all courses required for the program as outlined in the college catalog, with 18 hours of the last 26 hours towards the degree being completed at Walters State Community College.
+For the Associate of Applied Science Degree program concentrations in Industrial Technology, students are required to take a minimum of 12 semester hours of technical course work at Walters State Community College. - 4.
+Filed an application for graduation and completed the graduation packet which can be secured in the department of Student Records.
 This must be completed on or before the deadline outlined in the college calendar.
-All applicants for graduation must have a minimum of 2.00 GPA at the time of filing an intent of graduation form in the Records Office. - 5.
-Paid the \$25 graduation fee in the office of Business Affairs and informed the department of Student Information, Admissions, Records and Registration Services of such payment by showing a dated receipt.
+All applicants for graduation must have a minimum of 2.00 GPA at the time of filing an intent of graduation form in the Student Records Office. - 5.
+Paid the \$25 graduation fee in the office of Business Affairs and informed the department of Student Records of such payment by showing a dated receipt.
 This payment is required of all degree and certificate graduates regardless of participation in the graduation ceremony.
 The fee includes the cost of the diploma.
 It must be paid at the beginning of the semester in which a student is schedule to graduate, is non-refundable and is valid for two semesters.
 However, the \$25 fee for certificate graduations will only be assessed for the first certificate.
-The \$25 fee will be waived for additional certificates. - 6.
-Resolved all obligations, financial or otherwise, to the college; and returned all library and college materials.
+The \$25 fee will be waived for additional certificates. - Resolved all obligations, financial or otherwise, to the college; and returned all library and college materials.